 Navigator of the Seas Dining

-The Windjammer Cafe on Deck 11 in the Plaza area, serves buffet-style breakfast, lunch, afternoon snacks and dinner.
-Several stations including salad/sandwich/soup, meat carvery, entrees, burgers, breads, thirst quenchers and frozen yogurts make it easy to get your choices for a meal expeditiously.
-As part of RCI's Golden Anchor Standard of service, waiters come around the Windjammer offering coffee, iced tea and lemonade to diners -- a nice touch, so you don't have to be getting up or juggling drinks with your food.
+The Windjammer Cafe on Deck 11 serves buffet-style breakfast (6 to 11 a.m. on port days; 7 to 11:15 a.m. on sea days), lunch (11:45 a.m. to 4:30 p.m. on port days; noon to 3 p.m. on sea days), afternoon snacks (various hours) and dinner (6 to 9 p.m.).
+Several stations including salad/sandwich/soup, meat carvery, entrees, burgers, breads, drinks and frozen yogurt make it easy to fill your plate expeditiously.
+The traffic flow around the buffet is efficient, with rarely any crowding or long lines.
+Waiters come around the Windjammer offering coffee, iced tea and lemonade to diners -- a nice touch, so you don't have to juggle drinks with your food.

 Jade is the ship's no-fee, Asian-influenced buffet area.
-It's located adjacent to the Windjammer and features selections representing Chinese, Indian and Japanese cuisines (sometimes an eclectic mix of all three).
-Such dishes as shredded vegetables in lemon sauce, Japanese sushi and Chinese wontons made for a quick, exotic and delicious lunch.
-As well, passengers can enjoy a pre-dinner sake, tea or traditional cocktail at the Plaza Bar, with its backdrop of cascading water, at the entrance to the Plaza area.
+It's located adjacent to the Windjammer, is open at the same times, and features selections representing Chinese, Indian and Japanese cuisines, and sometimes an eclectic mix of all three.
+Dishes such as shredded vegetables in lemon sauce, Japanese sushi and Chinese wontons make for a quick, exotic and delicious lunch.
+Passengers can enjoy a pre-dinner sake, tea or traditional cocktail at the Plaza Bar, with its backdrop of cascading water, at the entrance to the Windjammer.

-The Cafe Promenade is a good spot for a quick breakfast, lunch or snack.
-This no-fee sidewalk cafe is great for people-watching (it's located on the Royal Promenade) -- and serves fruits, rolls, sandwiches, pizza, cookies and other goodies as well as espressos made with Seattle's Best Coffee (which is priced a la carte).
-Steps away, also on the Royal Promenade, is Ben & Jerry's ice cream shop, with 16 of the company's famous flavors.
-The cost of a small cup of ice cream is $2.50; medium cup, $3.25; large cup, $4.
+The Cafe Promenade (open 24 hours a day) is a good spot for a quick breakfast, lunch or snack.
+Located on the Royal Promenade on Deck 5, this no-fee sidewalk cafe is also ideal for people-watching.
+It serves fruits, rolls, sandwiches, pizza, cookies and other goodies; espressos and other coffee drinks made with Seattle's Best Coffee are priced a la carte.
+Steps away, also on the Royal Promenade, is Ben & Jerry's ice cream shop (open 7:30 a.m. to 1:30 a.m.), with several famous flavors.
+The cost of a small cup of ice cream is $3; medium cup, $3.75; large cup, $5.50.
 Add $1 for a waffle cone.
-If you are watching your expenses, next door to Ben & Jerry's is Sprinkles, a free frozen yogurt station.

 Royal Caribbean's room service options are available around the clock via 24-hour menus that offer a range of snacks and sandwiches.
+Note: The line's popular honey-stung chicken that used to be a staple on the buffet can still be ordered via room service.
 At breakfast, continental dishes, along with a handful of egg entrees, are available both in cabins and suites.
 Items off the main dining room menu can be ordered at dinner.
-There is no charge for room service between 5 a.m. and midnight (though a buck or two gratuity is recommended); late-night orders incur a $3.95 fee.
+There is no charge for room service between 5 a.m. and midnight (though a buck or two cash gratuity is recommended); late-night orders incur a $3.95 fee.